Case Study

 Case Overview

-This auto accident occurred in Eaton County, Michigan, when a vehicle occupied by the client was stopped to make a left-hand turn in Lansing.
+This catastrophic crash occurred when a vehicle occupied by the client was stopped to make a left-hand turn.
 While stopped, the vehicle was rear-ended by another driver who was not paying attention to the roadway and was looking at their phone.

 The force of the rear-end impact pushed the client’s vehicle into oncoming traffic, where it was struck by a large pickup truck.
 The collision sequence involved multiple impacts and significantly increased the severity of the injuries sustained by the client, who was a passenger in the vehicle.